BHK4321/Fintrack/README.md

 - Initial deposit
 - Target amount
 - Description
+The Front-end fetches the monthly-income and other things related to the user which leads to better personalised guidance from the prompt generated for the user.
 A generated prompt based on these inputs can be copied into the AI assistant for financial guidance.

 ## Additional Features